 All ROCOR Western Rite comes directly and personally under the direction of His Eminence, Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside of Russia

-THE COMMISSION ON WESTERN RITE WITHIN ROCOR
+OTHER MEMBERS OF THE COMMISSION ON WESTERN RITE WITHIN ROCOR

 O Lord God Almighty, Eternal, Immortal, Invisible, the mysteries of Whose being are unsearchable: Accept we beseech Thee, our praises for the revelation which Thou hast made of Thyself: Father, Son and Holy Ghost, Three Persons and One God; and mercifully grant that, ever holding fast to this faith, we may magnify Thy glorious Name, Who livest and reignest, One God, world without end.
 Amen.
 Second Collect for the season of Trinity.